Rizvi-Ahmed/Imdb-scrapper/README.md

 To collect movie info from Imdb the Omdb api is from omdbapi.com.

 # Instructions
-First, get the api key from omdbapi.com website and write it in the varible # API_KEY.
+First, get the api key from omdbapi.com website and write it in the varible # API_KEY in driver.py file.
 Next, put the name of the movies in the downloadlist.txt file which is used as the default directory to pull movie names from.
 You can change the input and output directory in the driver.py file.

 The output of the program is 'data.json' file that contains the title along with their info.